BlockchainCommons/GordianSeedTool-iOS/README.md

 [Join the Test Flight Open Beta](https://testflight.apple.com/join/0LIl6H1h)

+### 1.6 (62)

+* Envelope format has changed, so the app has been updated to use the latest format for requests and responses.

 ### 1.6 (61)

 * Requests and responses are now all based on the Envelope type.